Bibliometrics: From altmetrics to open metrics

 The concept of alt-metrics was introduced in 2009 by Cameron Neylon and Shirly Wu as article-level metrics.
 In contrast with the focus of leading metrics on journals (impact factor) or, more recently, on individual researchers (h-index), the article-level metrics makes it possible to track the circulation of individual publications: "(an) article that used to live on a shelf now lives in Mendeley, CiteULike, or Zotero – where we can see and count it" As such they are more compatible with the diversity of publication strategies that has characterized open science: preprints, reports or even non-textual outputs like dataset or software may also have associated metrics.
 In their original research proposition, Neylon and Wu favored the use of data from reference management software like Zotero or Mendeley.
-The concept of altmetrics evolved and came to encover data extracted "from social media applications, like blogs, Twitter, ResearchGate and Mendeley.".
+The concept of altmetrics evolved and came to include data extracted "from social media applications, like blogs, Twitter, ResearchGate and Mendeley.".
 Social media sources proved especially to be more reliable on a long-term basis, as specialized academic tools like Mendeley came to be integrated into a proprietary ecosystem developed by leading scientific publishers.
 Major altmetrics indicators that emerged in the 2010s include Altmetric.com, PLUMx and ImpactStory.

 As the meaning of altmetrics shifted, the debate over the positive impact of the metrics evolved toward their redefinition in an open science ecosystem: "Discussions on the misuse of metrics and their interpretation put metrics themselves in the center of open science practices."
 While altmetrics were initially conceived for open science publications and their expanded circulation beyond academic circles, their compatibility with the emerging requirements for open metrics has been brought into question: social network data, in particular, is far from transparent and readily accessible.
 In 2016, Ulrich Herb published a systematic assessment of the leading publications' metrics in regard to open science principles and concluded that "neither citation-based impact metrics nor alternative metrics can be labeled open metrics.
 They all lack scientific foundation, transparency and verifiability."